suffolklibraries/lgc/content/collections/events/a-chorus-line-sypt.md

     content:
       -
         type: text
-        text: 'Video auditions are also accepted, choose a monologue or song from the audition pack, and perform the dance from the video provided.'
+        text: 'Video auditions are also accepted, choose a monologue or song from the audition pack, and perform the dance from the video provided.
+Details of who to send video applications to will be provided after applying.  '
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Details of who to send video applications to will be provided to you after applying, via email.  ' -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'In-person auditions are being held on the 1st of May.'
   -
     type: paragraph
     content: